 As one of the region’s most advanced modern city, it comes as no surprise that Singapore has produced a few architectural gems, recognised on a global scale.
 There’s a whole lot of man-made beauty here – you just have to know where to look.
 Whether you’re looking for architectural inspiration, a worthy backdrop for your next selfie, or are simply a lover of great design, these nine pieces of architecture in Singapore are sure to impress even the harshest of critics

-Labelled 'Hotel of the Future' by Forbes Magazine, PARKROYAL on Pickering pioneers a unique 'hotel-in-a-garden' design concept with more than 15,000 square metres of lush gardens, waterfalls, planter walls and a diverse variety of over 10 flora species.
+Labelled 'Hotel of the Future' by Forbes Magazine, PARKROYAL COLLECTION Pickering pioneers a unique 'hotel-in-a-garden' design concept with more than 15,000 square metres of lush gardens, waterfalls, planter walls and a diverse variety of over 10 flora species.
 The visually-arresting facade was inspired by the rice-paddy fields of Bali - reminiscent of a modern-day interpretation of the hanging gardens of Babylon.

 The much lauded hotel was featured in the Hollywood blockbuster movie 'Hitman, Agent 47' and has bagged numerous accolades such as the President's Design Award, INSIDE Awards, 2013 at the World Architecture Festival and is in the running for the prestigious Royal Institute of British Architects (RIBA) Award for International Excellence.